jkamtasingh/IoT-Greenhouse-by-Josh/README.md

 Node.js was the runtime used to install and run the Firebase CLI, which was then used to deploy the web app through Firebase Hosting.

 # What I Learned
+Throughout this project, I learned multiple new skills through using Google Firebase, coding in HTML and reinforcing my current coding skills in the Arduino IDE.

+# Google Firebase
+- This was my first time building a web app, by using Google's Firebase, the process was simplified and much easier to follow.
+- I learned how to create a backend, how to connect my backend to a frontend and ESP32 code and how to host it live.

+# HTML
+- I had prior experience with HTML in the past and this project allowed to truly test my coding capabilities inside of HTML
+- Throughout this process, I was able to pick up a new skill in creating charts in HTML using Chart.js

+# Arduino IDE
+- This project created many debugging sessions with trying to get the Realtime Database communicating with the ESP32 code, but ultimately strengthened my coding abilities.
+- Additionally, my abilities to create complex functions were strengthened as I had to use a variety of data bases together.

+# Future Improvements
+To improve this project in the future, a smart plug could be coded using ESPHome, possibly allowing an LED Growth Light to be added to the project.
+Additionally, I would like to add a temperature sensor and weather forecasts in my area to help determine whether the plants should be watered at a certain time.

+# References
+- [Add Firebase to your JavaScript project](https://firebase.google.com/docs/web/setup) - referenced for initializing firebase in the frontend
+- [Installation & Setup in JavaScript](https://firebase.google.com/docs/database/web/start) - referenced for reading/writing data from the realtime database into the frontend
+- [How to make Automatic Plant Watering System using Arduino UNO and Soil Sensor || Techie Lagan/Techie Lagan](https://www.youtube.com/watch?v=iwkE_HWU-6M) - referenced for physical wiring of the irrigation kit
+- [Arduino Firebase project: send data to Firebase using Nodemcu esp8266, firebase library, auth, iot/Electronic Clinic](https://www.youtube.com/watch?v=oS7fdTDajmw) - referenced for adding the realtime database to the ESP32 code